 Sales.
 We began selling our products in the third quarter of 2012.
 Sales for the years ended December 31, 2013 and 2012 were \$29.0 million and \$2.5 million, respectively.
-Sales from the t:slim Pump accounted for 90% and 91% of sales, respectively, for the years ended December 31, 2013 and 2012, while pump-related supplies primarily accounted for the remainder in each year.
+Sales from the t:slim pump accounted for 90% and 91% of sales, respectively, for the years ended December 31, 2013 and 2012, while pump-related supplies primarily accounted for the remainder in each year.
 Sales of accessories were not material in either year.
-The commercialization of the t:slim Pump and pump-related supplies and accessories initially involved a sales force of limited size.
+The commercialization of the t:slim pump and pump-related supplies and accessories initially involved a sales force of limited size.
 During 2013, we expanded the number of our sales territories to 36 from 11 at commercial launch in 2012.
 Sales to distributors accounted for 69% and 73% of our total sales for the years ended December 31, 2013 and 2012, respectively.

 Cost of Sales and Gross Profit (Loss).
-Our cost of sales for 2013 was \$22.8 million resulting in gross profit of \$6.2 million, compared to \$3.8 million in cost of sales recognized in 2012 resulting in negative gross profit of (\$1.3) million.
-The gross margin for 2013 was 21%, compared to a negative gross margin of (54%) in 2012.
+Our cost of sales in 2013 was \$22.8 million resulting in gross profit of \$6.2 million, compared to \$3.8 million in cost of sales recognized in 2012, resulting in negative gross profit of (\$1.3) million.
+The gross margin in 2013 was 21%, compared to a negative gross margin of (54%) in 2012.
 The improvement in the gross margin was primarily a result of manufacturing efficiencies associated with an increase in the production output and improvement in our manufacturing processes.
-The 2013 gross margin included \$1.3 million of costs, or a reduction of the gross margin of 5%, associated with our voluntary product recall of selected lots of cartridges, including the write-off of affected inventory on hand and the return and replacement of product in the field.
-We have experienced, and may continue to experience, unanticipated decreases in productivity and other losses due to inefficiencies relating to the production of our products, scale-up of manufacturing capacity and reliance on outside suppliers for key components in the manufacture of our products.
-This could continue to result in lower than expected manufacturing output and higher than expected product costs.
+The 2013 gross margin included \$1.3 million of costs, or a reduction of the gross margin of five percentage points, associated with our voluntary product recall of selected lots of cartridges, including the write-off of affected inventory on hand and the return and replacement of product in the field.